Noor-Ismot/Python-daily-log/README.md

 - The pass statement serves as a placeholder for future code, allowing you to define empty blocks without causing syntax errors.

 # LEARN PYTHON : DAY 2
-Topics: Data Structures - Lists
+Topics: Data Structures - Lists [Part 1]
 - Lists are ordered, mutable (changeable), and allow duplicate values.
 - Lists are defined using square brackets [].
 - You can access list items using their index, and you can also use slicing to access a range of items.